PavlidisLab/rnaseq-pipeline/Assemblies/README.md

 Output:
 `Assemblies/runtime/human_ref38/human_0*`

 Make sure that RSEM is installed and compilled.
-RSEM should be cloned from the linked submodule, then built with the "make" command from inside the RSEM directory.
+RSEM should be cloned from the linked submodule, then built with the `make` command from inside the RSEM directory.

-Also make sure that RSEM correctly identified by the configuration file of this pipeline (etc/common.cfg).
-In general, it should simply be: 'RSEM_DIR="$REQUIREMENTS/RSEM"', assuming $REQUIREMENTS is also confirgured to point to the Requirements directory.
+Also make sure that RSEM correctly identified by the configuration file of this pipeline (`etc/common.cfg`).
+In general, it should simply be: `RSEM_DIR="$REQUIREMENTS/RSEM"`, assuming `$REQUIREMENTS` is also confirgured to point to the Requirements directory.